harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-an-api.md

-Note, if you are just getting started or don't want to mess with terminal, you can also execute scripts directly from Load Impact's web editor, without the need of installing k6.
+Note, if you are just getting started or don't want to mess with a terminal, you can also execute scripts directly from Load Impact's web editor, without the need of installing k6.
 Go to the
 [web editor](https://app.loadimpact.com/k6/tests/custom/editor) and try it out!